-Connect to Deacon Boulevard and Reynolda Village
+Connect to Deacon Boulevard, UCC, Athletics Campus, and Reynolda Village

-The master plan will improve access to Deacon Boulevard and Reynolda Village.
-The history and amenities of Reynolda House, Gardens, and Village o er enrichment and practical services to the campus community.
-The existing pedestrian connection is well established but needs improvement.
-Deacon Boulevard is already a special events destination for the campus community, and planned redevelopment there emphasizes the need for a safe and easy pedestrian connection to Groves Stadium and the surrounding area.
+The master plan will improve access to the University's peripheral land holdings.
+The history and amenities of Reynolda House, Gardens, and Village offer enrichment and practical services to the campus community.
+The existing pedestrian connection is well established with recent improvements.
+The Athletics Campus is already a special events destination for the campus community, and potential redevelopment in and around this area emphasizes the need for a safe and easy pedestrian connection.
+Additionally, the University Corporate Center plays an important role in the University's administration and will continue to do so as the limited capacity of the campus core is increasingly used to support Academics and Student Life.
+The expanded role illustrates the need not only to improve accessibility across University Parkway but also for improvements to align the UCC's aesthetics to reflect the University brand and identity.